When Bollywood celebs courted controversies over government honours

-A brouhaha has erupted over the announcement of Padma awards with Amitabh Bachchan saying that he doesn’t deserve the Bharat Ratna as suggested by Bengal CM Mamata Banerjee, and Salim Khan refusing the Padma Shri.
-We recall some controversies surrounding government honours bestowed on film celebs
+Taking cue from Big B's statement that he doesn't deserve Bharat Ratna as suggested by Mamata Banerjee, we recall some controversies over government honours bestowed on celebs

 To say that awards and controversies go hand-in-hand would be stating the obvious.
 And this Republic Day, when the Padma awards — the country's top civilian honours after Bharat Ratna — were announced, it was but expected that emotions would run high and storms created in teacups.